truongdd03/Holistics/README.md

 # Holistics - Ledis

 The main idea behind the implementation is to use two dictionaries (one for timeout and one for key-value) to store the data.
-The program splits each command into one different case to process easier.
-The utility functions (public/others/utility.js) are used in multiple cases, reducing the amount of code.
+At first, the program used the switch statement to indentify the commands.
+However, as the number of commands grew up, I decided to use a hash map to store these commands.
+This reduces a significant amount of code.

 ## Notes